thoughtpolice/minibsdiff/README.md

 reimplements the standard `bsdiff/bspatch` in a single tool (without compression.)
 To build it:

-  * Running `make` on Linux or OS X.
+  * Running `make` on Linux or OS X. If you have MinGW installed and on your `PATH` then you can do 'make MinGW=YES' which will build an `.exe` on Windows.

-  * There is a `CMakeLists.txt` file you can use to generate Ninja, MSVC or MinGW makefile projects for Windows.
-You can also use the CMakeLists.txt file on Linux/OS X too, of course.
+  * There is a `CMakeLists.txt` file you can use to generate Ninja, MSVC or MinGW makefile projects for Windows as well.
+You can of course use `cmake` on Linux/OS X as well.

 ## Customization notes.

 You can change the patch file's magic number by modifying `BSDIFF_CONFIG_MAGIC` in `minibsdiff-config.h`.
+It must be 8 bytes long (anything beyond that will be ignored.)
+This library by default has the magic number `MBSDIF43`.

 ---